keyboardDrummer/Miksilo/docs/index.md

 Language construction is notoriously hard, and these days involves not just writing a compiler or interpreter, but also tooling to include in an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
 Language workbenches make language design accessible to a larger audience; they allow writing more [domain-specific languages](https://en.wikipedia.org/wiki/Domain-specific_language), and prototyping new languages.

 Because languages share many properties, the quickest way to build a language is to build on top of existing ones.
-Although most languages workbenches allow some language reuse, Blender is built for modular language design.
+Although most language workbenches allow some language reuse, Blender is built for modular language design.
 To achieve that goal, it has the following properties:

 - Languages are composed of many small transformations.
 - Language transformations are packaged as reusable units with explicit dependencies between them.